 • Human factors of safe, secure, and trustworthy large language models (LLMs)

-• Cybersecurity Buddy program [Poster]
+• Cybersecurity Buddy program and human-in-the-loop AI app [Poster]

 • Security/Privacy "Fitness" Tracker